-Our reasonable service (duty) is to present ourselves as a living sacrifice - a life surrendered and submitted to God.
+Our reasonable service (duty) is to present ourselves as a living sacrifice - a life surrendered to God, submitted to Him.

-(4) John humbled himself and submitted to Jesus and baptised Him
+(4) John took a step down and submitted to Jesus and baptised Him

 As Jesus came up out of the water, John saw the Holy Spirit descending like a dove and coming upon Him and heard the voice of the Father speaking.